 - Ensure the standard suits the needs of SMEs

 - Increase the compatibility of ISO 22000 with other management system standards, by adopting a common structure and terminology

 According to the current timeline, , the standard will be published in June 2018 as ISO 22000:2018.
-At the time of writing, the latest available draft is the Draft International Standard (DIS).
+At the time of writing, the latest available draft is the Final Draft (FDIS).

 After the publication in 2018, a transition period for certified sites will begin.
 We will keep you informed on all details of the transition process as the dates are released.

-For those that have not only implemented ISO 22000, but are also certified to FSSC 22000, it is worth keeping mind that the new Version 4 will come into effect on January 1, 2018.
-This means that for those sites there will be two revisions in short succession.
+For those that have not only implemented ISO 22000, but are also certified to FSSC 22000, it is worth keeping mind that the new Version 4 came into effect on January 1, 2018.
 For an overview of the changes in FSSC 22000 Version 4, please refer to this summary.